Unit4/SAML-Authenticator-M4/README.md

 * Single sign-out
 * FederationMetadata XML for easy setup of Relying Party

-R&D is very happy to receive feedback!
+R&D is very happy to receive feedback.

 INTRODUCTION
 ------------